Jolt Alpha

 The plan to implement folding is simple, with a (very) sketchy overview provided below.

-1. Verifying Jolt proofs involves two procedures: verifiying sum-check proofs, and folding polynomial evaluation claims for committed polynomials.
+1. Verifying Jolt proofs involves two procedures: verifying sum-check proofs, and folding polynomial evaluation claims for committed polynomials.

 2. Running Nova with BN254 as the primary curve, we can simply verify sum-check proofs natively.